Skip to content

 Is It Hard to Get Into Valencia College?
 Acceptance Rate & Requirements

 Valencia College, located in Orlando, Florida, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 46%.
+The graduation rate is roughly 46%.

 Can I Afford It?